iron-software/IronBarcode-Examples/how-to/export-barcode-as-stream/README.md

 Stream qrCodeStream = qrCode.ToJpegStream();
 ```

-To summarize, IronBarcode streamlines the process of barcode creation and conversion into a **MemoryStream**, offering a highly efficient and refined method for developers.
+To summarize, IronBarcode simplifies the process of barcode creation and conversion into a **MemoryStream**, offering a highly efficient and refined method for developers.